codingmatty/typespec-tools/packages/emitter-fetch-client/README.md

-# @typespec-tools/emitter-express
+# @typespec-tools/emitter-fetch-client

-TypeSpec library for emitting a helper function to build type-safe Express routes from a [TypeSpec](https://typespec.io) DSL using the [@typespec/http](https://typespec.io/docs/libraries/http/reference) library.
+TypeSpec library for emitting a type-safe Fetch client based on routes from a [TypeSpec](https://typespec.io) DSL using the [@typespec/http](https://typespec.io/docs/libraries/http/reference) library.

 ---